-The Operational Risk Management (ORM) department, a second line of defence function, provides the methodology, tools and processes for the identification, assessment, reporting, mitigation and control of operational risks for the implementation by respective risk owners across the Group.
-The ORM department also independently oversees the operational risk monitoring that resides within the first line of defence.
+The Operational Risk Management (ORM) department, a second line of defence function, provides the methodology, tools and processes for the identification, assessment, reporting and management of operational risks for the implementation by respective risk owners across the Group.
+The ORM department also independently oversees the operational risk controls monitoring that resides within the first line of defence.

-The identification of risks are rated using a universal risk rating methodology applied across the Group's three lines of defence.
-Monitoring of known risks is primarily done through a network of Operational Risk Committees operating in each material geography and business line.
-These committees report up to the relevant business function or country level committees.
+Identified risks are rated using a defined risk rating methodology applied across the Group's three lines of defence.
+Monitoring of the identified risks is primarily done through the Operational Risk Committee or relevant risk management committees operating in each material geography and business line.
+These committees report up to the relevant functional or country level committees.